cvg/limap/README.md

 ```
 In particular, ``skip_exists`` is a very useful option to avoid running point-based SfM and line detection/description repeatedly in each pass.

-## Supported line detectors and descriptors
+## Supported line detectors, matchers and VP estimators

+Note: PR on integration of new features are very welcomed.

-The following line detectors are currently supported:
+**The following line detectors are currently supported:**
 - [LSD](https://github.com/iago-suarez/pytlsd)
 - [SOLD2](https://github.com/cvg/SOLD2)
 - [HAWPv3](https://github.com/cherubicXN/hawp)